 Your gum health plays an important role in your dental and overall health.
 Gum disease, which results when pockets of bacteria accumulate in your gums, can lead to a variety of symptoms, including pain, swelling, redness, weakened teeth, and eventually tooth loss.
 It has also been linked to other dangerous conditions such as heart disease.

-Dr. Cooley and Dr. Vick offer various treatments for mild to moderate cases of gum disease.
-They also work closely with a periodontist in Germantown, TN for more serious cases.
+Dr. Cooley offers various treatments for mild to moderate cases of gum disease.
+They also work?closely with a periodontist in Germantown, TN for more serious cases.
 They can also provide diagnostic testing, including oral cancer screenings, to help catch any periodontal issues early.
 To schedule an appointment and learn more about gum health, contact us today.

 Gum Disease And Its Effects